 - Community Orientation & Education

 - Case Management

 - Employment Services

+- Services to Older Refugees (60+)

 - English Language Training

 - Immigration Services

 - Interpreter Services

 LSS greets new arrivals at the airport and with the assistance of grant funding and donations, provides initial housing and basic needs items.
 Through federal funding, refugees are eligible for up to eight months of cash assistance to cover basic necessities until self-sufficiency is reached.
 To receive this support, employable adults must cooperate with an employment program and case manager, attend at least six hours a week of English language training, and attend community orientation.